 Photoshop natively supports HDR for 32-bit documents.
 However, 32-bit mode is missing several important tools, such as:

-Content-aware fill, healing, spot healing, patch, and content-aware move tools
+- Healing brush, spot healing, patch, and content-aware move tools

-Sponge, dodge, and burn tools
+- Sponge, dodge, and burn tools

-Adaptive Wide Angle
+- Adaptive Wide Angle

-Dust & scratches filter
+- Dust & scratches filter

 Lumenzia offers an option to create 16-bit HDR images so that you may use these tools.
 This feature is invoked when you are working on a 32-bit image and click the selective color or color balance icon in Lumenzia (if you wish to convert for other reasons, just click one of these and delete the unnecessary layer).
 Note that this feature requires Adobe After Effects.